ArthurFDLR/arthurfdlr.github.io/content/projects/others/TIPE_DroneFlightTime.md

 index: 10
 ---

-Optimize the operating point of your drone's propulsion system.
 This estimator is built upon an empirical expression fine-tuned by the analysis of several propellers.
+It helps the user to optimize the operating point of its drone's propulsion system.